-Teaching Population is the ultimate multi-disciplinary tool to introduce students of all ages to how the human race has grown and shaped the world around us.
-Its ecology, geography, anthropology, economics, biology, history, civics and real-world math all rolled into one.
+Teaching Population is the ultimate multi-disciplinary tool to introduce students of all ages to how human population has grown and shaped the world around us.
+It’s ecology, geography, anthropology, economics, biology, history, civics and real-world math all rolled into one.

-Inside you’ll find 60 of our “best of” hands-on activities for grades K-12 from several of other curriculum resources.
+The resource is fully online – no book or CD-ROM needed!
+It offers 61 of our “best of” hands-on lesson plans and activities for grades K-12.
 User-friendly menus help you search for activities by grade, subject level and teaching concept.
 In addition to activity lesson plans, you’ll find supplemental materials for teachers and students that include background readings, case studies and infographics.

 Degree of Impact Cards (pdf): Six cards that compare resource use in the United States and worldwide.